This blog may contain affiliate links. Read our disclosure policy for more info.

 Plus, the longer you stay in town the better value for money your accommodation is likely to be as many hotels and hostels offer cheaper rates for long-term and mid-week stays.

 Related Read: After spending a few days in Queenstown, you can rent a car and explore more of the South Island!
 Queenstown to Mount Cook is one of the most beautiful drives I’ve ever taken, and it’s a fun area to explore next.

 In short yes, Queenstown is expensive.
 In fact, New Zealand as a whole is not a cheap country to travel around.
 But it can be done on a budget.
 For example, if you visit in the off-seasons of Spring and Fall you can take advantage of discounts at many of the top attractions in Queenstown like jetboating and bungy jumping.

-I’m aware that everyone’s idea of ‘expensive is different but let me tell you this – according to a recent survey the average cost of a single person visiting Queenstown for 7 days is around $2700 NZD.
-Although, if you’re strict with your budget, stay in hostels, do free activities like hiking and cook in, then, you can reduce your daily spend to $70 NZD per day.
+I’m aware that everyone’s idea of “expensive” is different but let me tell you this – according to a recent survey the average cost of a single person visiting Queenstown for 7 days is around $2700 NZD.
+However, if you’re strict with your budget, stay in hostels, do free activities like hiking, and cook in, then, you can reduce your daily spending to $70 NZD per day.

 If you want to truly experience Queenstown, you’ll likely find your wallet suffering.
 With that said, if you stick to the free things to do in Queenstown then it won’t be too bad.